Daniil193/ner_training_on_transformers/README.md

 ### Prepare data

-- For fine-tuning model we need data splitted on train and valid part, as mentioned in <data/1_raw> folder
+- For fine-tuning model we need data splitted on train and valid part, as mentioned in <data/1_raw> folder:
-- Where
-       _sentences.txt - input data
-       _labels.txt - labels for input data
 ```
-kedro viz
+Where
+_sentences.txt - input raw data
+_labels.txt - labels for input raw data
 ```